Soldiers' and Sailors' Monument (Manhattan): Early history

-Repairs and reconstruction
+1900s to 1960s

 By 1907, there were already reports by Mayor George B. McClellan Jr., that the Monument was in need of repair.
 At that time there were marble slabs in danger of falling from their place; three had already fallen.
 The building badly leaked, cement was constantly falling from the walls and ceiling, and stone was chipped in many places.
 He requested $20,000 for the repair of the monument.

 A large adjustment to the monument took place in the 1930s, when the plaza's yellow brick, which nicely contrasted with the white marble trim, was replaced with the orange-colored stone common to Parks Department projects of the period.
 However, these have since chipped and are splitting.
 The memorial was also given a complete coating of protective paraffin, used at that time to preserve the memorial.
 In 1962, the City spent over $1 million in extensive repairs to the monument, including a new roof, which had deteriorated, and portions of the monument were replaced with more durable granite.